dsparling/jumble/readme.markdown

 ## DESCRIPTION:

-Create and solve Jumble world puzzles
+Create and solve Jumble word puzzles

 This is a port of my Perl module Games::Jumble